irisfofs/jekyll-rp_logs/README.md

 ```

 The [default tags file](https://github.com/xiagu/jekyll-rp_logs/blob/master/.themes/default/source/_tags.yml.default) has these same examples, demonstrating how and where they should be set.

+#### A note about tags
+If your tag contains any special characters, the directory structure will replace them with _ such as ~ or \`.
+As such, there can be tag collisions such as in the case of ``Julian`Grey`` and `Julian~Grey` where both would write to the folder `Julian_Grey` so please be mindful of that.
+In the case of a unavoidable tag collision, please alias one of the tags to a unique name such as ``Julian`Grey_``.

 ### Tag descriptions
 This feature lets you add a blurb of text on the page for a tag (the one that lists all RPs with that tag).